Get

 divider single dog paw oct 2024

-Top 10 Westie Facts
+The 10 Vet-Verified Westie Facts

 1. They’re One of Four Scottish Terriers

-West Highland Terriers are originally from Scotland, hence the “Highland” portion of their name.
+West Highland White Terriers are originally from Scotland, hence the “Highland” portion of their name.
 They are one of four types of Scottish terriers, along with the Cairn Terrier, Scottish Terrier, and Skye Terrier.
 Surprisingly, none of these terriers look remarkably similar to each other, but they are technically related.

 All of these breeds were originally created to hunt rodents and other small animals.
 This job was important to keep mice and rats out of barns and fields.
 They basically performed the same job that cats did.